kwiamwis/aalenia/potapps/utilities.md

 >
 >RCON Supported

-`LB/Leaderboard --r? --d? --k? --kd?`  Shows the leaderboard.
+`LB/Leaderboard --r? --d? --k? --kd? --i=[AGID]?`  Shows the leaderboard.
 If run remotely or run with flag 'r' the command returns the leaderboard information in JSON copied to your clipboard.
-Flags 'd', 'k', and 'kd' when run remotely or with 'r' will return an amount of the relevant information that does not exceed the single page return limit
+Flags 'd', 'k', and 'kd' when run remotely or with 'r' will return an amount of the relevant information that does not exceed the single page return limit.
+Running with an AGID will return the leaderboard information for that AGID if present
 >
 >+permission=playerinfo
 >